okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/java/redirecturi.md

-  If you're using the Java SDK sample app, add the following redirect URI: `http://localhost:8080` (in addition to the default redirect URI `http://localhost:8080/authorization-code/callback` that is already listed). <br>
+ a URI that is appropriate for your app, or `http://localhost:8000` if you're using the sample app (in addition to the default redirect URI `http://localhost:8080/authorization-code/callback` that is already listed).
-  Otherwise, specify the redirect URI that is appropriate for your app.